-What hiring managers look for in a real estate agent resume
+What gets a real estate agent resume noticed

 Brokerages and team leads evaluate real estate agent resumes primarily on production metrics: transaction volume, number of closings, average sale price, and gross commission income (GCI).
 Real estate is a results business, and your resume must communicate your sales performance clearly.